-The Department of Nursing at Salisbury University provides a rigorous, science-based program to prepare graduates with advanced skills who wish to become nurse educators or move into leadership/management positions.
+The School of Nursing at Salisbury University provides a rigorous, science-based program to prepare graduates with advanced skills who wish to become nurse educators or move into leadership/management positions.

 Taught by distinguished full-time faculty who practice what they teach, most classes are offered using a combination of synchronous and asynchronous distance learning strategies.
 Although occasional face-to-face classes on campus are required, they are generally limited to 1-2 per semester.
 Close student-faculty working relationships are fostered through a highly interactive learning environment.
 Faculty advisors assist each student with designing a personalized progression plan, incorporating learning experiences that are consistent with individual interests and learning goals.

 Full-time students can earn their degree in two to three years, and part-time study options are available as well.
 Graduates of Salisbury University’s Master’s program are in demand and valued for their expertise and professional contributions.
 They are also well-prepared for doctoral study.